artur-ciocanu/launch.en/help/launch-reference/publishing/environments.md

 ![](./images/environments/select-host.png)

-When a build is created, [!DNL Platform Launch] delivers that build to the location you specified for the assigned host.
-For information on how to create and configure hosts in [!DNL Platform Launch], refer to the [hosts overview](./hosts/hosts-overview.md).
+When a build is created, that build is delivered to the location you specified for the assigned host.
+For information on how to create and configure hosts in tags, refer to the [hosts overview](./hosts/hosts-overview.md).

 ### Archive setting {#archive}